College & Career Readiness Assistants (CCRAs)

 Application questions

-As a part of the application, applicants will be asked to submit a resume and respond to the following prompt:
+- You will also be asked to respond to the following prompt:

 School & District Partners